9 Main Reasons Why Facebook Ad Stuck in Review & How to Fix (2026)

 Typically, most submitted ads are reviewed within 24 – 48 hours.
 In special cases, reviews can even take up a week, especially if there’s a backlog or your ads need extra scrutiny.

-How To Fix A Facebook Ad Stuck In Review?
+What To Do If Your Facebook Ad Is Stuck In Review?

 The next part of the article will cover some simple and quick ways to fix this problem and get your ads approved.
 First, let’s explore the simplest method in this list.